saru29/data-analysis/Trimester_1_2023/Project 11 FIT File Handling and Data Pipeline/Kickr_Connection/README.md

-# BLE Cycling Power Data Collection Readme
+# BLE Cycling Power Data Collection

 This Python script collects cycling power data from a Bluetooth Low Energy (BLE) device and saves it to a CSV file.
 The script uses the `asyncio` and `bleak` libraries for working with BLE devices, and the `pandas` library for data manipulation and storage.